Fürenalp • Panorama Mountain Hike to Waterfall

 Below the restaurant, there is a playground with swings, slides, trampolines, sandbox, and a view.
 More pics of playground on their website.

-In this section, it got narrow and had a few switchbacks.
-The photo on the right is looking back up the trail, so don’t worry: we walked downhill, not uphill.
+In this section, the path got narrow and had a few downhill switchbacks.
+The photo on the right is looking back up the trail.

 After the switchbacks, the trail joined up with a dirt road.

-After about 1hr on the trail, we stopped at this cafe/cheese shop/overnight hut to use their bathrooms.
-We also bought some pretty delicious cheese.
+After about 45 mins on the trail, we stopped at the Alp Hobiel dairy to use their bathrooms.
+We bought their delicious cheese.
+You can also stay here overnight.

-Finally the waterfall was in sight.
-We reached it about 15 mins after Alp Hobiel, the cheese place.
+Finally the waterfall was in sight, about 15 mins after Alp Hobiel, the cheese place.

-However, we should have walked a bit further where the river valley widens and there is easier access to the river, as shown below, left of the trail.
+Where the river valley widens, there is easier access to the river, as shown below, left of the trail.
 We saw a couple people picnicking in this spot.

 Along the way, we saw lots of other waterfalls, small and big, near and far.